Yongliang-Shi/database-exercises/README.md

-This will be where you do all of your work at codeup.
+This will be where I will become a Data Scientist